Anniepoo/swiplchrtut/index.md

 Boney on chr

-ay 17 April 2019] [10:50:27 PM PDT] <anniepoo> Hey, does anybody know any good things to build with CHR?
-[Wednesday 17 April 2019] [10:51:04 PM PDT] <anniepoo> It's rising to the top of my stack again, I'm just having trouble finding a non-toy project that's suited to it
-[Wednesday 17 April 2019] [11:17:36 PM PDT] <Boney> I havn't used CHR, but I can imagine it would be good for implementing a type checker/inference system.
-[Wednesday 17 April 2019] [11:18:02 PM PDT] <anniepoo> ooh, type system - ok, good idea [Wednesday 17 April 2019] [11:21:11 PM PDT] <anniepoo> oh, nice demo - make some symbolic ai-ish thing that uses type constraints- like, X is a thing Bob wore, and X is a thing Bob purchased, so 'pants' is OK, but 'a book' is not
+[Wednesday 17 April 2019] [11:21:11 PM PDT] <anniepoo> oh, nice demo - make some symbolic ai-ish thing that uses type constraints- like, X is a thing Bob wore, and X is a thing Bob purchased, so 'pants' is OK, but 'a book' is not
 [Wednesday 17 April 2019] [11:24:29 PM PDT] <Boney> Yeah.
 [Wednesday 17 April 2019] [11:25:26 PM PDT] <anniepoo> the examples that exist are all so simple it's hard to get a sense how to